koszeggy/KGySoft.Drawing.Tools/KGySoft.Drawing.DebuggerVisualizers.Package/readme.md

 ## FAQ

 **Q:** Can I use the debugger visualizers for other Visual Studio versions?
-<br/>**A:** The VSIX installer supports Visual Studio 2013 and newer versions (tested until 2019).
+<br/>**A:** The VSIX installer supports Visual Studio 2013 and newer versions (tested with versions up to 2019).
 However, you can install the debugger visualizers manually for any version starting with Visual Studio 2008.
 See the [installation steps](https://github.com/koszeggy/KGySoft.Drawing.Tools#installing-debugger-visualizers) at the project site.

 **Q:** Is Visual Studio Code supported?
 <br/>**A:** As it has a completely different API, it is not supported yet.